leroyrosales/pom-chi/README.md

 ## Description

-An HTML starter using PostCSS and TailwindCSS.
+An HTML starter using TailwindCSS and Tailwind JIT (Just-In-Time) [https://tailwindcss.com/docs/just-in-time-mode](https://tailwindcss.com/docs/just-in-time-mode).

 ## Why use this starter?